cloudfoundry/debugserver/README.md

  Responds with the full goroutine stack dump.

+- `/debug/pprof/<tracename>`

+ Responds with the trace specified by `tracename`.
+See: https://golang.org/pkg/net/http/pprof/#Index

 ## Remote debugging

 Assuming port forwarding is enabled on the local machine from port 17017 to the